jamesfolberth/stem-camp-deploy/nginx/README.md

         fi
         export OAUTH_CALLBACK_URL=https://${EC2_PUBLIC_HOSTNAME}:443/hub/oauth_callback
         ```
+     - If you're using the EC2 public hostname (something like `ec2-{PUBLIC_IPv4}.us-west-2.compute.amazonaws.com`) instead of your own domain, you can use the following in `start.sh` to automatically set `OAUTH_CALLBACK_URL` to the current instance's public hostname.

+        Note that you may have to update the authorized JS origin and callback URI on [Google API Manager](https://console.developers.google.com/apis/credentials) every time you stop/start the instance, as the restarted instance may be assigned a new DNS name.

-   * Once you've created the project, copy the client ID and secret to the file `/srv/jupyterhub/env`.
+   * Once you've created the Oauth Client ID, copy the client ID and secret to the file `/srv/jupyterhub/env`.

      ```bash
      # Google OAuth 2.0